eve-autonomy/engage_srv_converter/README.md

 # engage service converter

 ## Overview
-This node acts as an interface to the autoware and outputs the input of pressing the departure button as the departure instruction of the autoware.
+This node converts a button action from ros topic to service for the Autoware interface.

 ## Input and Output
 - input